 These prices are only estimates based on rates for an average Connecticut driver and should not be used to compare insurance prices.

 To find the least expensive rates, you should compare car insurance quotes from several providers.
 A full coverage plan with higher liability limits and comprehensive and collision insurance will cost more than minimum coverage, but it shields you against the cost of damages to your car, not just others.

-The most affordable car insurance companies in Connecticut for full coverage are:
+The most affordable car insurance for full coverage in Connecticut are:

 - GEICO: $925 per year